Boardwalk Trail

 Roughness: Low

-What it means: This trail is mostly Concrete.
-A notable share is unclassified (39%).
+This trail is mostly Concrete.
+A notable share is not mapped (39%).
 You will also encounter crushed stone (10%).
 Generally comfortable for most dogs.

 Best forstrollersroad bikesquick walks